epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rancher.md

 :::note

-While you can select any version, it's strongly advised you choose the latest one.
+While you can select any version, it's best to use the latest one.

 :::

 Click install in the top right corner.

 On the next screen, you can select a namespace for the deployment.
-You also have to set a name for it.
+You also have to set a name for the deployment.

-The following screen is where you can configure Epinio according to your needs.
+The following screen is to configure Epinio as needed.

-The most important setting is `Domain` which is explained [here](../../installation/dns_setup.md).
+The most important setting is `Domain`, explained [here](../../installation/dns_setup.md) in DNS setup.

-When everything is configured, click on the install button and then wait until the installation is complete.
+When everything is configured, click on the install button.
+Wait until the installation is complete.
-Then follow the instructions given by the Helm install command output.
+Follow the instructions given by the Helm install command output.

 ## Access the Epinio menu

 There are several ways to access Epinio from the Rancher dashboard menu.

-The easiest is going to `Networking` > `Ingresses` and select the target URL preceding `epinio-ui`.
+The first is going to `Networking` > `Ingresses` and select the target URL preceding `epinio-ui`.

 You also access Epinio by clicking on `Workloads` > `Deployments`.
 On the right panel displayed click on `epinio-server:installed_version`.